-He would be a promised servant who would somehow bear away the sins of his people and so count many righteous.
+He'd be a promised servant who would somehow bear away the sins of his people and so count many righteous because he would be bruised for their iniquities.

-Because he would be bruised for their iniquities.
 He would be wounded for their transgressions.
 And so he would sprinkle them clean and sprinkle many nations, said the prophet, cleansing them and saving them from their sins forever.

-[19:03] And now at last, in the coming of Jesus, the promised time had arrived.
-At last the one who would bring this promised forgiveness came as the promised savior.
+And now at last in the coming of Jesus the promised time had arrived.
+At last the one who would bring this promised forgiveness came as the promised Savior.

-You will call his name Jesus, Yeshua, it means salvation.
-Because he will save his people from their sins.
-And we're told all this is to fulfill what was spoken by the prophets.
+[9:20] You will call his name Jesus.
+Yeshua means salvation because he will save his people from their sins.
+And we're told all this to fulfill what was spoken by the prophets.

-He will be called Emmanuel, God with us, to save us from our sins.
-The birth of Jesus Christ is all about a promised forgiveness.
+He will be called Emmanuel, God with us to save us from our sins.
+The birth of Jesus Christ is all about a promised forgiveness that now at last is coming to pass according to promise in Jesus Christ.